ryt/activity-metrics/README.md

 <h2 id="Installation"><small>Installation</small></h2>

 1. Clone `activity-metrics/`into your local installation directory.
 2. Next create a directory named `app` on the same level as your `logs/` directory.
-(Create a new logs directory if you don't have an existing one.)
+(Create a new logs directory in your Documents if you don't have an existing one.)
-3. Finally, create 2 symbolic links: one for `analyze` and one for `helper`.
+3. Finally, create 2 symbolic links: one for `analyze` and one for `helper` inside of `app/`.
+The example commands are shown below.
 Replace `{install}` with your local installation directory:

 ```
 ln -s {install}/activity-metrics/analyze.py  app/analyze
 ln -s {install}/activity-metrics/helper.py   app/helper
 ```

-The structure of the links will look like this:
+The structure of the links should look like this:

 ```
 - logs/